DinoSR: Self-Distillation and Online Clustering for Self-supervised Speech Representation Learning: Appendix

 This work, alone with the related prior works in self-supervised speech representation learning discussed, focused on English speech, thereby implying the potential risks associated with neglecting other languages, especially the low-resource languages.
 Nevertheless, we provide a preliminary result on other languages in \S\ref{subsec:babel} to mitigate the problem as much as possible.
+In addition, the design of \proposed~focused on learning acoustic units to models the phonetic contents in speech.
+Consequently, other contents (e.g., speaker/paralinguistic information) might be neglected by the model.